 Are you being realistic about what you can achieve?
 If not, can you reduce any of the expectations you have of yourself, or get any more help?

 Sometimes letting family and friends know how you feel and asking for support may give them the opportunity to help out.

-2. How you treated the person before they were diagnosed
+2. Feeling bad about how you treated the person before they were diagnosed